-This audit was conducted in the upper peninsula of Michigan, managed out of a field office in Houghton, MI and another in Ironwood, MI.
+This audit was conducted in the upper peninsula of Michigan, managed out of a field office in Houghton, MI.
 The properties are comprised of standard northern hardwood forest cover-types, with mid-tolerant/shade-tolerant species such as sugar maple, birch, ash, basswood and red maple comprising the vast majority of the land-base.
 A smaller proportion of low to mid-tolerant species such as aspen, red pine and spruce are present in scattered areas.